1. What is osteoporosis?

-Some breast cancer treatments can increase the risk of osteoporosis.
-Both women who haven’t yet gone through the menopause (pre-menopausal) and women who have gone through the menopause (post-menopausal) may have an increased risk of osteoporosis related to breast cancer treatment.
+Some breast cancer treatments can lower bone density and increase the risk of osteoporosis in both premenopausal women (women who haven’t yet gone through the menopause) and postmenopausal women (women who have gone through the menopause):

 Women aged 45 or under whose periods have stopped for at least a year as a result of treatment may also be at risk of osteoporosis, even if their periods restart.

-Some research has shown that post-menopausal women who have chemotherapy may notice greater loss of bone density than they would have had without chemotherapy.
+Some research has shown that postmenopausal women who have chemotherapy may a have greater loss of bone density than they would have had without chemotherapy.

 Ovarian suppression is when the ovaries are removed, or temporarily or permanently stopped from working.
-This means there’s less oestrogen in the body to stimulate the cancer to grow, which can also reduce bone density.
-Ovarian suppression can be done using a type of hormone therapy, surgery or radiotherapy.
+This means there’s less oestrogen in the body to help the cancer to grow.
+However, having less oestrogen in the body can also reduce bone density.

-Some pre-menopausal women have an aromatase inhibitor at the same time as ovarian suppression.
-Having these two treatments can reduce bone density.
+They are mainly used to treat breast cancer in postmenopausal women, but some premenopausal women take an aromatase inhibitor at the same time as having ovarian suppression.
+Having these two treatments together can reduce bone density.

 The likelihood of developing osteoporosis while taking aromatase inhibitors also depends on how healthy your bones were before your breast cancer treatment.

-- T score between -1 and -2.5 is classified as osteopenia (low bone density).
+- T score between -1 and -2.5 is classified as osteopenia (see below)

-If your scan result shows you have osteopenia you will be given advice about changes you can make to your lifestyle, such as diet and exercise.
+Some people’s results may show they have decreased bone density, but not enough to be classed as osteoporosis.
+This is called osteopenia.
+If you have osteopenia you will be given advice about changes you can make to your lifestyle, such as diet and exercise.
 You won’t usually need treatment, but your doctor will discuss this with you.

-If your specialist team has a concern about your risk of developing osteoporosis they may suggest a bone mineral density scan to check your bone health before you start treatment.
+If your treatment team has a concern about your risk of developing osteoporosis they may suggest a DEXA scan to check your BMD before you start treatment.

-NICE recommends that people with early invasive breast cancer should have a DEXA scan to assess bone mineral density if they:
+NICE recommends that people with early invasive breast cancer (cancer that has the potential to spread to other parts of the body) should have a DEXA scan to assess BMD if they are not having bisphosphonate treatment and they: